devmazzotti/Slavier/README.md

 All u need is in the Code, so i think there's no Tutorial needed.

-if is there any question, u can text me. devmazzotti@gmail.com
+if there's any question, u can text me. devmazzotti@gmail.com